ilam1/DIM/README.md

 Team Dim (Mansour Elsharawy, Dawei Huang, Irene Lam)

 ## Class Deque
-- Data structural architecture characterised by a linear graph of linked nodes that gives the user the option to either access or alter the ends of the linear node.
+Interface short for "double ended queue" in which methods allow users to access elements on either end of the deque.

 **Rationale (use of ArrayList<T> class)**

-     ArrayList<T> is much simpler in structure than a set of doubly-linked nodes, and while wiring the code for the Deque, an ArrayList, while needing linear runtime for some methods that a doubly-linked node can handle in constant time, has a lot less room for mistakes than a doubly-linked list by not having to deal with all of the pointers and having to manage a _front and _end pointer.
+     ArrayList<T> is much simpler in structure than a set of doubly-linked nodes, and while wiring the code for the Deque, an ArrayList, and needing linear runtime for some methods that a doubly-linked node can handle in constant time may not be as efficient, using an ArrayList has a lot less room for mistakes than a doubly-linked list by not having to deal with all of the pointers and having to manage a _front and _end pointer.

 **Methods**